10 Planetside 2 Best Advanced Strategy Tips for Newbies/Squads

 9. Strategy Shmatergy

 So the enemy is marching up to your resource plant / you are about to go marching onto their heavily guarded resource plant… What do you do?
 Well, first thing’s first, run in there and get as far as you can until you die.
 During this run, keep your eyes open and take note of what kinds of forces are there and how far your army has pierced their defenses.
 (Creating a tank is relatively useless if your army is already INSIDE their base).
 When you die, you can start part two of this… Check the map on the menu and analyze it and compare with what you saw.
 Outnumbered in tanks?
 Warp back and get a tank OR become a Heavy Assault and try to get an “Anti-Tank” squad together to rocket those vehicles to dust.
 Are they picking your troops off with sniper rifles?
-Get a vehicle or an air-craft and fly in there!
+Get a vehicle or an aircraft and fly in there!
 Are they rocketing your vehicles to dust?
-Become an Infiltrator and snipe em down, or become and engineer and be a hero!
+Become an Infiltrator and snipe em down, or become an engineer and be a hero!
 One person can generally make all the difference in some takeovers / defensives (There have been occasions where I take out the lone Generator at the back while the squad focuses the front).

-This counter strategy works extremely well if you have a Kit/Group/Squad that works in tandem.
+This counter-strategy works extremely well if you have a Kit/Group/Squad that works in tandem.
 This is especially lethal if you are going “Anti-Vehicle” Squad (A group of 4-5 working together can OH-KO almost all moving vehicles short of extra armored tanks).

 10. Don’t Be Afraid… Period.